JVHE/LSQUIC-for-android-implementation/README.md

 ## Description
 This is the implementation of litespeedtech's lsquic-client on Android.<br/>
 For more information, see https://github.com/litespeedtech/lsquic-client<br/>
-It only works on the ARM architecture yet.
+It only works on ARM architecture yet.

 #### What is QUIC?
 > QUIC (pronounced 'quick') is an experimental transport layer network protocol initially designed, implemented, and deployed by Google  in 2012, and announced publicly in 2012 as experimentation broadened.<br/>